Sidewalk priority & map

 Priority 3 (P3) sidewalks include those along residential streets.

 These sidewalks are normally maintained to a compacted snow surface.
-The sidewalks will be cleared following a 8 cm snowfall accumulation, or if equivalent local drifting conditions are present.
-Snow clearing of sidewalks on residential streets is normally completed within five working days following the commencement of work, which typically occurs on weekdays only.
+The sidewalks will be cleared once snow accumulates to 5 cm or more, or if equivalent local drifting conditions are present.
+Snow clearing of sidewalks on residential streets is normally completed within five weekdays once the operation begins.